What is a Knowledge Panel?

 Improving users’ search experiences – Especially when it comes to queries aimed at “learning, browsing, or discovery,” by providing basic factual information or summary information about an entity

-Assisting Navigation – By providing links to topics that people tend to select as a follow up query to the initial one, in a “seamless and natural way.”
+Assisting Navigation – By providing links to topics that people tend to select as a follow-up query to the initial one, in a “seamless and natural way.”

 Supplying new content – By presenting information that might not have otherwise been seen by a searcher with them selecting several of the search results

-Some Possible Implementations of Knowledge Panels
+Some Possible Implementations of Knowledge Graph Information

 A wide range of different types of entities within queries can have knowledge panel results, and the patent provides a list of examples: “a person, place, country, landmark, animal, historical event, organization, business, sports team, sporting event, movie, song, album, game, work of art, or any other entity.”